geoview-core - v2.2.0

 • "calendar": normalized to midnight local time

-• Optionalstrict: boolean = false
+• strict: boolean = false

 Returns Dayjs

-A Dayjs object representing the parsed date.
+A Dayjs object representing the parsed date

 • If date is a number or Date, it is parsed as a UTC instant.